 Trapped Under Ice (HLS-L97-7LG)

 If you’re not familiar with Dan Ryckert’s SMM levels, consider yourself lucky; the Giant Bomb Producer is known for creating some of the most brutal courses, a passion he’s since returned to for SMM2.
 Trapped Under Ice is a cold-hearted fiasco that requires precise timing and plenty of patience.
 Even the most hardened makers may be frustrated by the large amount of backtracking and intricate puzzles present in this level.

 Switch X Switch (DRC-S88-TDF)

 One of the more notable additions to SMM2 is On/Off switch blocks, which happens to be the central component of Nore139’s Switch X Switch course.
-It starts off fairly easy, giving players room to adjust to the mechanic before introducing more obstacles such as spikes, Bullet Bills, and even an appearance from Bowser.
+It starts off fairly easy, giving players room to get used to the mechanic before introducing more obstacles such as spikes, Bullet Bills, and even an appearance from Bowser.
 Makers looking for fresh ideas on how to use switch blocks should definitely check out this course for some inspiration.

 Self-Destruct Activated (5CM-J5S-0KF)